-We actively encourage our parents and carers to volunteer in school and currently have a number of adults who listen to children read, help out in class or volunteer their time in Forest Schools in Reception.
+We actively encourage our parents and carers to volunteer in school and prior to the pandemic, we had a number of adults who used to listen to children read, help out in class or volunteer their time in Forest Schools in Reception and Y1.

 Application forms are available from the office.
-DBS checks are then carried out and references sought in line with our Safeguarding and Safer Recruitment policies.
+DBS checks are carried out, an interview is arranged and references are sought in line with our Safeguarding and Safer Recruitment policies.

 Every term, we invite parents and carers to come along and join a 'Showcase' of the children's work.
 These are generally held in the classrooms where parents and carers are able to walk around and find out about what the children have been learning about.
 They're very interactive and our children love nothing more than to test the adults on their spelling skills!
 At certain points in the year, the showcases have been organised as an Art Gallery in the hall.
 Here, two year groups join together to produce a fabulous exhibition of their work following an Art Day in school.
 Showcases are mostly held at 2.30pm and are advertised on our weekly newsletters.